 Now this isn’t a sales pitch.
 Nor I am telling you that this meditation is for you right now.
 It may not be.
 Only you will know if you are at a time in your life where you are open-minded to facing the pressures of life in a way you may never have done before.
 From a place of conscious awareness.

-I am not a buddhist, nor do I associate to any religious organisations.
+I am not a buddhist.
 I have no guru and I am not part of any cult groups.
-I do however have a faith, which was acquired through my own personal experience.
+I do however have a faith which was acquired through my own personal experience of seeking God.
 I am simply a working man who has discovered a way to live consciously in the stream of life, free from emotional conflicts and free to be of use to those who rely on me the most.

-By discovering the present moment and living consciously, I have also found a way to raise my family with the principles of love, patience and tolerance so my children can thrive in a relatively stress free environment.
+By discovering the present moment and living consciously we also discover a spiritual protection against the force of resentment, it never fails.
+I have also found a way to raise my family with the principles of love, patience and tolerance, free from anger so my children can thrive in a relatively stress free environment.

 Here’s the free meditation link